eschweitzer78/gps-design-systems-lwc/README.md

 1. Click <a href="https://test.salesforce.com/packaging/installPackage.apexp?p0=04t5j000000dwp4AAA" title="sfGpsDsAuNswSFull">this link</a> to install the sfGpsDsAuNswS unlocked package in your org (with sfGpsDs included).

 1. Click <a href="https://test.salesforce.com/packaging/installPackage.apexp?p0=04t5j000000dlHEAAY" title="sfGpsDsAuVicFull">this link</a> to install the sfGpsDsAuVic unlocked package in your org (with sfGpsDs included).

+1. Click <a href="https://test.salesforce.com/packaging/installPackage.apexp?p0=000000000000000000" title="sfGpsDsFrGovFull">this link</a> to install the sfGpsDsFrGov unlocked package in your org (with sfGpsDs included).

 1. Click <a href="https://test.salesforce.com/packaging/installPackage.apexp?p0=04t5j000000dvzQAAQ" title="sfGpsDsUkGovFull">this link</a> to install the sfGpsDsUkGov unlocked package in your org (with sfGpsDs included).